Coronavirus – Our top 10 tips for employersApr 20, 2020

 - The minimum length an employee can be furloughed for is 3 weeks;

-- Employees who are shielding (staying at home for 12 weeks following confirmation from the NHS) can still be furloughed; however, the scheme adds: if they are unable to work from home and you would otherwise have to make them redundant;
+- Employees who are shielding (staying at home for 12 weeks following confirmation from the NHS) or off on long-term sick leave can still be furloughed – the new government guidance states that you can decide to furlough or pay them SSP;

-- Employees who are unable to work because they have caring responsibilities resulting from COVID-19 can be furloughed (the government gives the example of employees that need to look after children) – this doesn’t seem to be subject to the same caveat as shielded employees above;
+- Employees who are unable to work because they have caring responsibilities resulting from COVID-19 can be furloughed (the government gives the example of employees that need to look after children);

 - In addition, the following are eligible if paid via PAYE: office holders (including company directors) and salaried members of LLPs.
 The government has flagged the need for the decision to be formally adopted by the company or LLP, noted in the appropriate records and communicated in writing to the director(s) concerned.
-Directors can also carry out duties to fulfil the statutory obligations they owe to the company (but cannot do more than would reasonably be judged necessary for that purpose);
+Directors can also carry out duties to fulfil the statutory obligations they owe to the company (but cannot do more than would reasonably be judged necessary for that purpose) – the new HMRC Direction has now limited this to fulfilling a duty or other obligation arising by or under an Act of Parliament relating to the filing of company accounts or provision of other information relating to the administration of the director’s company;

 - If an employee has more than one job, they can be furloughed for each job;